BU-Spark/ds-dc-councilor-allen-southwest/spring23-team-3/README.md

 Working within the "PovertyAnalysis" directory, there is a cell on top of each notebook where one must place their API key.
 Afterwards, one can simply run each cell to see the visualizations.

 ## Economic Vitality
+To run the notebook on poverty (deliverables/team-3_del2_poverty.ipynb), create an API key with the US census website at https://api.census.gov/data/key_signup.html .
+Set the first line API_SECRET_KEY = "YOUR KEY", and then run the rest of the jupyter notebook.